connectrpc/conformance/docs/authoring_test_cases.md

 If you do need to specify an explicit response, simply define an `expectedResponse` block for your test case and this will override the auto-generated expected response in the test runner.

-To see tests denoting an explicit response, search the [test suites](testsuites) directory for the word `expectedResponse`.
+To see tests denoting an explicit response, search the [test suites][test-suite-dir] directory for the word `expectedResponse`.

 ## Example

 Taking all of the above into account, here is an example test suite that verifies a server returns the specified headers and trailers.
 The below test will only run when `mode` is `server` and will be limited to the Connect protocol using the JSON format and identity compression.
-In addition, it will require the server verify the Connect version header.
+Also, it will require the server verify the Connect version header.

 ```yaml
 name: Example Test Suite